-- Application for Admission form and appropriate fee. - Official bachelor's degree transcripts from a regionally accredited school or its equivalent.
+- 1. Application for Admission form and appropriate fee. - 2.
+Official bachelor's degree transcript from a regionally accredited school or its equivalent.
 Official transcripts from additional colleges, graduate schools, and seminaries attended are required as well.
-A transcript of a bachelor's degree from an educational institution outside the United States will need to be evaluated by a professional evaluation agency to determine if it is equivalent to a regionally accredited U.S. bachelor's degree.
-The applicant will need to send the transcript to a professional evaluation agency such as the International Education Research Foundation, Inc. A copy of the evaluation results should be sent directly to the applicant and the Enrollment Services Office. - An essay (embedded within the online application), answering the questions about the applicant's decision to follow Christ and call to ministry. - A Church Endorsement completed by the applicant's church, indicating evidence of Christian character and leadership ability. - Acceptable TOEFL score, if applicable.
+Qualifying degree transcripts from an educational institution outside the United States will need to be evaluated by a professional evaluation agency to determine if it is equivalent to a regionally accredited U.S. degree.
+The applicant will need to send official transcripts to a professional evaluation agency such as the International Education Research Foundation, Inc. The results of the evaluation should be sent from the professional research agency to the applicant and the Enrollment Services Office.
+Transcripts submitted from institutions that have formal partnerships (Memorandum of Understanding or MOU) with Gateway Seminary are not required to submit professional evaluations of transcripts unless applying to a doctoral degree program. - 3.
+An essay (embedded within the online application) answering the questions about the applicant's decision to follow Christ and call to ministry. - 4.
+A Church Endorsement completed by the applicant's church, indicating evidence of Christian character and leadership ability. - 5.
+Acceptable TOEFL score, if applicable.